dtcenter/METplus/docs/Users_Guide/installation.rst

 -  clone MET and METviewer from github using the manage_externals scripts
 -  grab the current MET compile script and all of the necessary external libraries
 -  build the external libraries
--  attempt to build met
+-  attempt to build MET

-Building MET requires fine tuning on just about all systems, this should at least get most of the way through the process and allow just a few manual changes to get it completely built.
+Building MET requires fine tuning on just about all systems.
+However, this should at least get most of the way through the process and allow just a few manual changes to build.

 External Components
 ===================